-- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship - the portfolio of evidence should contain no more than 10 discrete pieces of work - the project artefacts used in assessment method 1 may be included as one of the 10 pieces of work, if it is also needed for KSBs assessed in assessment method 2 - it must contain sufficient evidence to explicitly demonstrate the following KSBs that will be assessed by the professional discussion to the levels defined in the assessment criteria see Table 4 through to Table 9: - o K5, K6, K7, K9, K10, K13, K14, K15, K16, K20, K21 - o S5, S6, S7, S8, S9, S11, S13, S14, S15, S17, S18, S19, S21, S22 - o B2, B4, B5, B6, B7
+- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship - the portfolio of evidence should contain no more than 10 discrete pieces of work - the project artefacts used in assessment method 1 may be included as one of the 10 pieces of work, if it is also needed for KSBs assessed in assessment method 2 - it must contain sufficient evidence to explicitly demonstrate the following KSBs that will be assessed by the professional discussion to the levels defined in the assessment criteria see Table 4 through to Table 9: - K5, K6, K7, K9, K10, K13, K14, K15, K16, K18, K20, K21 - o S5, S6, S7, S8, S9, S11, S13, S14, S15, S17, S18, S19, S21, S22 - B2, B4, B5, B6, B7

+Crown copyright 2022 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/open-government-licence

 - evidence must be mapped against the KSBs

 - evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is required

 - evidence sources may include:

-- management and technical reports
+- o management and technical reports

-- documents
+- o documents

-- presentations
+- o presentations

 - journal/logbook entries

-- systems engineering artefacts
+- o systems engineering artefacts

-- published articles
+- o published articles

-- annotated photographs
+- o annotated photographs

-- webpages
+- \circ webpages

 - o media associated with a developed system

-This is not a definitive list, other evidence sources are allowable.
+- This is not a definitive list, other evidence sources are allowable.

-- it cannot include any methods of self-assessment or witness testimonies - a table mapping the KSBs to be assessed and referencing the evidence sources must be provided - the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this - the portfolio of evidence must be submitted to the EPAO at the gateway point
+- it cannot include any methods of self-assessment or witness testimonies

+- a table mapping the KSBs to be assessed and referencing the evidence sources must be provided

+- the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this

+- the portfolio of evidence must be submitted to the EPAO at the gateway point

+- in exceptional circumstances, where national security clearance is required to review the information within the portfolio, the independent assessor should review the portfolio on the employer's premises in advance of the assessment method commencing.
+In these circumstances, the portfolio does not need to be submitted to the EPAO at the gateway.